wrwatson/wrwatson.github.io/_posts/2016-04-09-south-africa.markdown

 map: https://goo.gl/maps/ZEEp5bRy8dq9qz18A
 ---

-The graden route from Capetown or Port Elizabeth, and a safari in Kruger National Park.
+The Garden route from Capetown or Port Elizabeth, and a safari in Kruger National Park.

 <iframe